-The major platform and manifesto of the DAP has been its championship of a "Malaysian Malaysia" and "Cultural Democracy" - greater rights, political, social and economic forth non-Malays, 11 This has evoked a responsive chord amongst non-Malays, discontented at the intensification of Malay rights and policies since 1960/12 It has successfully highlighted the Chinese dilemma, the feeling among many Chinese that things are slipping from their control.13 The DAP has consistently championed more liberal and educational policies for the non-Malays, deeply frustrated at the neglect of their languages, Tamil and Kuo-Yu, tought the Constitution guarantees their proservation.14 There is strong resentment amongst non-Malays that avenues for higher education are closing in for them.15 and heavily weighted quotas are expresses the frustration of the non-Malays and champions their expresses the frustration of the non-Malays and champions their demands for a Merdeka University with Chinese as the medium of instruction.
-This has highlighted its image as a spokesman for the Chinese Community, as the MCA as a member of the National Front cannot officially support the Merdeka University, denied by the Government on the grounds that it is against the National Objectives.17
+The major platform and manifesto of the DAP has been its championship of a "Malaysian Malaysia" and "Cultural Democracy"- greater rights; political, social and economic for the non-Malays, 11 This has evoked a responsive chord amongst non-Malays, discontented at the intensification of Malay rights and policies since 1962-12 It has successfully highlighted the Chinese dillemma, the feeling among many Chinese that things are slipping from their control.
+13 The DAP has consistently championed more liberal and educational policies for the non-Malays, deeply frustrated at the neglect of their languages, Tamil and Kuo-Tu, thought the Constitution guarantees their preservation.
+14 There is strong resentment amongst non-Malays that avenues for higher education are closing in for them.
+15 and heavily weighted quotas are restricting the entry of non-Malays into the Universities.
+16 The DAP expresses the frustration of the non-Malays and champions their demands for a Merdeka University with Chinese as the medium of instruction.
+This has highlighted its image as a spokesman for the Chinese Community, as the MCA as a member of the National Front cannot officially support the Merdeka University, denied by the Government on the grounds that it is against the National Objectives.
+17

-The DAP has sought to preserve its image by not associating or affiliating itself with the Government at any stage.
-During the Emergency (1969-71) when Parliament was not in assion, it refused to be represented on the National Consultative Council, on which other opposition parties were represented.
-It did not support the Constitutional Amendment Act, 1971, when most opposition parties youred with the Government.
+The DAP has sought to preserve its image by not associating or affiliating itself with Government at any stage.
+During the Emergency (1969-71) when Parliament was not in session, it refused to be represented on the National Consultative Council, on which other opposition parties were represented.
+It did not support the Constitutional Amendment Act, 1971, when most opposition parties voted with the Government.
 When major opposition parties joined the National Front, it rejected overtures from the MCA for a coalition.
-Lift KI Sing stated that for over a year, MCA had been working on them to join the coalition.18 Some prominent members of the DAP, Walter Loh and Richard Ho, Members of the Central Executive Committee,19 crossed over to the MCA in May 1972 but the DAP did not join the National Front.
+Lim Kit Siang stated that for over a year, MCA had been working on them to join the coalition.
+Some prominent members of the DAP, Walter Loh and Richard Ho, Members of the Central Executive Committee, 19 crossed over to the MCA in May 1972 but the DAP did not join the National Front.